doefler/react-native-social-share/README.md

 In other words a React Native wrapper for the `SLComposeViewController`

-I developed this module for our upcomming artboost app. https://artboost.com
+I developed this module for our upcoming artboost app. https://artboost.com